The Way Ahead: Plot

-In the days after the Dunkirk evacuation in the Second World War, recently commissioned Second Lieutenant Jim Perry (Niven), a pre-war Territorial private soldier, is posted to the (fictional) Duke of Glendon's Light Infantry, known as the "Dogs", to train replacements to fill its depleted ranks.
+In the days after the Dunkirk evacuation in the Second World War, recently commissioned Second Lieutenant Jim Perry (Niven), a pre-war Territorial private soldier, is posted to the Duke of Glendon's Light Infantry, known as the "Dogs", to train replacements to fill its depleted ranks.
 He is joined by Sergeant Ned Fletcher (Hartnell), a veteran of the British Expeditionary Force.

 In contrast to Perry, the rest of the squad is shocked to have been conscripted to the army.
-Evan Lloyd, an unscrupulous rent collector, Sid Beck (Leslie Dwyer), a travel agent, Geoffrey Stainer (Jimmy Hanley), a friend of Lloyd's, Ted Brewer (Stanley Holloway), a plumber working in parliament, Herbert Davenport (Raymond Huntley), a department store manager with his young employee Bill Parsons (Hugh Burden) and finally Scottish farm labourer Luke (John Laurie).
+Evan Lloyd (James Donald), a phlegmatic rent collector, Sid Beck (Leslie Dwyer), a loquacious travel agent, Geoffrey Stainer (Jimmy Hanley), a boastful friend of Lloyd's, Ted Brewer (Stanley Holloway), a heating engineer working in the Houses of Parliament, Herbert Davenport (Raymond Huntley), a department store manager with his young employee Bill Parsons (Hugh Burden), and finally Scottish farm labourer Luke (John Laurie).